suncoast-devs/handbook/lessons/soft-skills/diversity-inclusion.md

 In 2014, the technology companies in Silicon Valley started sharing their diversity numbers.
 Sharing this information brought on promises of better interviewing and hiring practices, but the problem proved more difficult to fix.
-Take a look at this article,
+Take a look at this article:
 [Five Years of Tech Diversity Reports—and Little Progress](https://www.wired.com/story/five-years-tech-diversity-reports-little-progress/) to get a better idea of the statistics between then and now.